 Romanian, English, French, Italian and some German

 Sleeping.
 We have one bedroom that is ready for guests.
-It is fairly big and it has two double beds.
-We provide you with clean sheets weekly.
+It is fairly big and it has one double bed and an extendable couch.
+We provide clean sheets weekly.
 Alternatively, tents can be placed on our lawn or anywhere in the garden and orchard.

 Eating.
-We have a small kitchen with a wooden stove, an electric stove, kitchenware and a fridge.
+We have a kitchen with a wooden stove, an electric stove, coffee machine, kitchenware and a fridge.
 You can also grill outside or bake in the cob oven.
-We provide basic foodstuffs, vegetables, fruit, diary products, bread, some meat etc. We try to make sure you have enough for three meals a day.
-You have to prepare them as you like.
+We provide basic foodstuffs, vegetables, fruit, diary products, bread, some meat etc. We try to make sure you have enough for three meals a day and, if possible, we also bring cooked food, but most of the time you will have to prepare your meals as you like.
 If you have special requirements, let us know in advance and we will try to provide you with what you need.
 Also, you can buy groceries from the two village shops.

 Washing.
 The house has no running water and no inside toilet.
 You'll have to get your own water from a community water well some 50 m away.
 We have an eco-toilet and a solar shower area outside.
 We provide clean towels.
 During cold days you can wash inside, using warm water that you boil on the stove, just like many villagers still do.